plusEight/rshell/README.md

 Rshell is a basic unix shell with the purpose of exploring the different commands and capabilities of a typical unix shell.
 It is fully capable of running and executing various commands with fully implemented connectors.

-### Currently known issues
-Multiple adjacent connectors are handled as such -- the second connector is ignored

 #LS
 A recreation of GNU ls using c++ with the full functionality of the -a -l and -R flags.